Brimstone

 West Midlands Status

 Widespread apart from the upland, western part of the area, range stable.
-Population trend 10 years – increasing.
+Population trend 10 years to 2016 – increasing.

 Habitat